davcurse/smart_document_analyzer/readme.md

 # Smart Document Analyzer

-### EC530 Project2
+### EC530 Final Project
 #### David Li

-An easy to use command-line based program to store, view, and manipulate documents with secure user authentication and history backtracking.
+An easy to use command-line based program to store, view, manipulate, and summarize documents with secure user authentication and history backtracking.

 ## Features